PianoTexas International Festival & Academy

 For many years, PianoTexas has maintained excellent collaboration with the major piano companies and together with the excellent pianos of the TCU’s School of Music, our concert halls and practice rooms have superb instruments.

-The performers of the Amateurs Program practice on grand pianos.
+The performers of the Amateurs Program practice on grand pianos on arranged schedules.
 Active and General Observers have access to practice rooms upon availability.

 All practice rooms are available 24 hours a day.